AashishBathe/DB-Connectivity-With-Spring-Boot/postgresql/postgresql/IMP_STEPS.md

 ---

 ## Important Tips
-- The table must be made before itself, it cannot be made by Spring.
 - Can use pgAdmin4 for connecting to database and making table.
 - User cannot be the name of table, Postgresql has user as keyword, so use non keyword names for tables.